IntuitiveHarmony/party-dots/README.md

 </details>

-This version made the boxes in on column all the way over to the right.
+This version made the boxes in on column all the way over to the left.

 ![thinStrip](./src/images/thinStrip.png)